 CNA Specialty Certification

 While general CNA certification is required in each state, you may also choose to earn additional certification in specialized areas.
-The additional credentials may help expand your opportunities in an area of interest and potentially help you qualify for higher pay.
+The additional credentials may help expand your opportunities in an area of interest and potentially increase your salary as a CNA.